singhalpranav22/FOSS-task/IIT2020142/aboutme.md

 ## Branch : IT

 # SECTION 2:
-## "Why you want to join the FOSS wing?"
+## Why you want to join the FOSS wing?
 ### Because I want to explore and contribute to the open source world.
 I have a urge to learn new things.
 I feel I would fit nicely in the FOSS wing .......

 # SECTION 3: